 When anyone asks me what springs to mind when they say “Portugal”, I think of a country attached to Spain in Western Europe (that looks like a man with a beard) that’s popular because of its beaches.
 So imagine my joy when I was asked to go and research Northern Portugal on behalf of Rough Guides.
 Part of my research entailed visiting Peneda Gerês National Park – and this proved to me that Portugal was more than just sun, sea and beaches.

-Peneda Gerês National Park
+Peneda Gerês National Park in Portugal

 It’s the only National Park in Portugal and offers 271 sq miles of nature, tiny traditional agricultural villages, slightly larger spa towns (the town of Geres itself) and nature that is out of this world: waterfalls, sweeping vistas and the most amazing views ever.
-It’s located in the northwest of Portugal and extends to the Spanish border of Galacia.
+It’s located in the northern Portugal and extends to the Spanish border of Galacia.
 I honestly felt as if I was stepping back in time.

 Getting to Peneda Gerês National Park